beginning of content

 • Tachycardia means that your heart is beating much faster than normal, usually more than 100 beats per minute.

-• Sinus tachycardia is your body’s normal response to stress.
+• Sinus tachycardia is your body's normal response to stress and does not need to be treated.

-• Supraventricular tachycardia and ventricular tachycardia can be dangerous or even life-threatening.
+• Supraventricular tachycardia and ventricular tachycardia are abnormal heart rhythms which can be dangerous or even life-threatening.

 What is tachycardia (fast heart rate)?

 Tachycardia means that your heart is beating faster than normal, usually more than 100 beats per minute.
-Some forms of tachycardia are normal, while others can signify disease or be life-threatening.
+Your heart usually beats between 60 to 100 times per minute.

-Your heart's job is to pump blood round your body in order to move oxygen and nutrients to your organs, and to remove waste from those organs..
+Your heart's job is to pump blood around your body to move oxygen and nutrients to your organs and to remove waste from those organs.

-You may have no symptoms or you may feel:
+If you have tachycardia, you may have no symptoms or you may have:

-In severe situations, tachycardia can cause you to fall unconscious.
+In severe situations, tachycardia can cause you to become unconscious.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.